 Redux was one of the first implementations of the Flux pattern that got widespread adoption.

-It promoted the use of a single store, partly inspired by the Elm architecture, as opposed to many stores that was common with other Flux implementations.
+It promoted the use of a single store, partly inspired by the Elm architecture, as opposed to many stores that were common with other Flux implementations.

 You wouldn’t get fired for choosing Redux as your state management library of choice when spinning up a new project.
 It also had cool demoable features like ease of implementing undo / redo functionality and time travel debugging.